Covering conflict – a refugee filmmaker’s journey

 Born in the middle of the eight-year Iran-Iraq war, he has rarely experienced times of peace.

-And, as a filmmaker and Radio broadcasting Director journalist, he has seen much of that strife up close – often through the lens of a camera.
+And, as a filmmaker and radio journalist, he has seen much of that strife up close – often through the lens of a camera.

 But ironically, it was his work on a film called ‘The Age of Chaos’ exposing official corruption in post-war Iraq that finally forced Hussam to flee his homeland.